cstroessner/EFTT/README.md

 MATLAB Partial Differential Equation Toolbox

-Python dependencies and installations are described in the notebooks (we use https://github.com/goroda/Compressed-Continuous-Computation and https://fenicsproject.org/).
+**Python dependencies** and installations are described in the notebooks (we use https://github.com/goroda/Compressed-Continuous-Computation and https://fenicsproject.org/).

 After running MATLAB setup.m, you need to copy the file testPoints.mat from the test folder into the notebook1 and notebook2 folders.

-Matlab File Descriptions:
+**Matlab file descriptions:**

 setup.m: Initalization and correct setting of paths (needs to be run first).